jeremyButtler/find--Co-infections/README.md

   depths.
 One problem is that this is not a ground truth dataset and thus, we have no idea what the real answer is for any of these samples.

+We have tested find co-infections version three on a real dataset that was basecalled with guppy version 3.2.2 and found that with the right settings it could produce reliable results.
+However, the sensitivity is reduced compared to other pipelines like ASHURE.
+  One weakness is that this dataset as OTUs that are 15% different and so it did not test find co-infections ability to detect similar co-infections.

+We can also say from the real dataset that Medaka is the best option and that the majority consensus step could provide some improvement in consensus accuracy.
+However, it does reduce the consensus length down a bit (see figures/ASHURE-bench--lenDiff.svg).
+Also not mentioned previously is that the primer trimming step does sometimes add some bases at the end (see figures/ASHURE-bench--extraConLen.svg).

 ## Weaknesses: